 Maryland has not yet enacted legislation to legalize online poker or casino games and therefore there are no legally sanctioned casino or poker sites in operation.
-There are no active measures to change that, but Maryland has moved in a pro-gaming direction in recent years with the expansion of land-based gambling and the implementation of a 2016 law legalizing some home poker games.
+There are no active measures to change that, but state lawmakers have considered the idea fairly recently.

 The Maryland Lottery and Gaming Control Agency (LGCA) is responsible for overseeing the state lottery and land-based gaming industry.
 The LGCA is the authority that issues licenses for casinos, monitors casinos for adhering to all state regulations and ensuring that the lottery is run in a safe and legal manner.

 Criminal law in Maryland prohibits participating in or organizing gambling except when expressly permitted by the state.
 Section 12-102 states the following: